Why Do Authors Use Pen Names?

-Many of our favorite authors write under one, or maybe more, pseudonyms.
+Many of our favorite authors write under one pseudonym.
+They may even use multiple names.
 There are actually quite a few reasons why an author would choose to use a pen name.
 Whether you are deciding to become a writer of any sort, or just curious as to why this occurs, here are some of the reasons why writers choose to write under a pen name.
 If you choose to use a pseudonym yourself, I have also provided ways that you might choose your own, based on how authors in the past have chosen theirs.
 Once you have chosen a pen name, there are also a few steps you may want to follow to make sure that name is original.

 Pen Names for Famous Authors

 - Pen Names for Famous Authors